openmfp/architecture/rfc/001-account-management-and-service-integration.md

 ### Loosely Coupled Account with a Service-Specific Onboarding Experience

 In this scenario, the account management is solely responsible for creating and managing accounts.
 Services that wish to integrate into the openmfp ecosystem must implement a service-specific onboarding experience.
-This includes creating a service-specific resources and linking persisting the link to the central account management.
+This includes creating service-specific resources and persisting the link to the central account management.

 ![Account Management Overview](assets/account-management-and-service-integration/account-management-overview.drawio.png)